The Churches of Britain and Ireland

 Dorset Historic Churches.

 Abbotsbury, St. Nicholas.
 Another view, an ancient carved stone figure in the porch (the listing says it's of an abbot, of circa 1200), another in the exterior wall (St. Nicholas?), two of the interior - 1, 2, the altar and the font.
 SY 5777 8521.
 All © Peter Morgan (2017).
 An old postcard view, from Steve Bulman's Collection.
 Link.
 Grade I listed.
+For other listed features see here.
 St. Catherine's Chapel (originally part of the abbey), and the interior.
 SY 5725 8483.
 Both © Peter Morgan (2017).
 Link.
 The former Congregational Church.
 SY 5773 8541. © Dennis Harper (2011).
 Older maps show that a Primitive Methodist Chapel once stood to the north of Back Street, at SY 5764 8543.
-It pre-dated a map of 1889.
-Evidently demolished, its site hasn't been seen by the Streetview van, and I can find no further information about it.
+It pre-dated a map of 1889, and according to this source it dated from 1799 as Congregational.
+After its closure as a church in 1925 it was eventually used for storage, and was severely damaged in a fire.
+Reportedly, the remains survive, but its site hasn't been seen by the Streetview van.
+Its replacement in 1925 was the now-demolished Methodist Church on West Street.
+Its closure is given here (where there is a photo) as 1984, with demolition following in 1985.
+It also describes as having stood where the garage is in this 2021 Streetview.
+SY 5745 8530.

-Affpuddle, St. Lawrence. © Bill McKenzie.
-Another view. © June Norris.
+Affpuddle, St. Lawrence.
+SY 8054 9371. © Bill McKenzie.
+Another view, © June Norris.
 Link.
+Grade I listed.
+For other listed features see here.

 Ashmore, St. Nicholas, and its interior.
 ST 9114 1778.
 Both